 Contact the acquiring editor relevant to your subject to discuss your project, but read the Proposal Guidelines first.

 Writer Experiences: Reviews on career website Glassdoor.com are mixed in regards to worker experiences at Jones and Bartlett.
 While one user says it's a "friendly and relaxed environment," another user says there "is no ownership of work" and another cites "ambiguous working relationships" due to "undefined roles."

 Company Overview: ACT is a nonprofit organization responsible for the ACT test that is taken by more than 1.6 million high school graduates each year as an entrance exam and placement test for higher education.
 In addition to the continued development of that test, ACT also works on a number of college and career readiness materials, producing materials not only for would-be college students, but for students through the K-12 range, as well as workforce products for the professional context.

-How to Apply: Although listed in the Careers section on the site, ACT does have a page where it lists current freelance and item writing positions.
+How to Apply: Although listed in the Careers section on the site, ACT does have a page where it lists currently available positions.
 The opportunity to become an ACT Item Writer, for instance, requires applicants to fill out a questionnaire about your educational background and teaching experience.